What will happen on the options expiration date?

 As the expiration date of your option contract nears, there are a few important things to keep in mind:

-If your option is in the money by $.01 at market close
+If your option is In-The-Money (ITM) by $.01 or more at market close

-It will be automatically exercised by the OCC after market closed on the expiration date if there are sufficient funds/equities.
+It will be automatically exercised by the OCC after the market close on the expiration date if there are sufficient funds/equities.

-If your option out of money at market close
+If your option contract is out-of-the-money at the market close